How to Electronically Sign a Word Document: The Complete Guide

 Once you send your proposal, contract, or sign-off sheet to your client, you get an instant notification once they’ve opened it.
 In addition to that, you see the exact time they spent on each page and whether they forwarded the document to someone else.
 And to make matters even better, our live chat integration allows you to interact with your clients in real time.

 Neither you nor your signers need to have a digital certificate.
 All you have to do is type in your name and it will automatically turn into a digital signature that can be traced with time stamps and IP addresses.

 Choosing a dedicated e-signing platform means the margin for human error is almost non-existent.
 Collecting multiple signatures is as easy as setting up multiple signature fields and all of the signatures are verified by the platform you’re using.
 This means that neither you nor your clients ever have to worry about expired signature certificates again.

-While Microsoft Word is by far the most popular text processing tool out there, it isn’t the most suitable one for electronic signatures.
+While Microsoft Word is by far the most popular text-processing tool out there, it isn’t the most suitable one for digital signatures.
 The truth is, the process of collecting signatures from your clients using Word is time-consuming and leaves a lot of room for human error.

 So, to make your document processing faster, more convenient, and safer, consider using a platform designed for e-signatures.
 As it so happens, Better Proposals offers a 14-day free trial.
 Sign up today and see how we can help you close more deals.